hannahlyon/instacart-predictions/README.md

 # Predicting Instacart repurchases
 Instacart is a grocery delivery and pick up service where users can place orders online and have their groceries delivered the same day.
-Our goal is to apply machine learning to predict whether a product once ordered by an Instacart user was _reordered_, i.e. "which products are likely to be in a user's next order?"
+Our goal is to apply machine learning to **predict whether a product once ordered by an Instacart user was _reordered_**, ultimately helping answer the question "which products are likely to be in a user's next order?"
 Here, we present our methods for data cleaning, feature engineering, model training, and model selection.

 **Team members**: Hannah Lyon, Andy Cheon, Marine Lin